isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 Travellers will be ushered to commute directly to the assigned Stay-Home Notice (SHN) accommodation.
 Those staying at **SHN dedicated facilities will take the government-provided transport.** Travellers are **disallowed** to take public transport (e.g. trains, buses, street-hailed taxis).

-**For travellers** approved to serve SHN at their own accommodation, a transport booking **must** be made with the transport provider Strides Pte Ltd. The following costs will apply, which will be borne by the traveller.
+<span style="color:red;"><b>[For unvaccinated travellers]</b></span> approved to serve SHN at their own accommodation, a transport booking **must** be made with the transport provider Strides Pte Ltd. The following costs will apply, which will be borne by the traveller.

 <table>
   <thead>